MPUSP/snakemake-ms-proteomics/README.md

 ### Input data

-The pipeline requires the following _mandatory_ files:
+The pipeline requires the following input files:

 1. mass spectrometry data, such as Thermo `*.raw` or `*.mzML` files
 2. an (organism) database in fasta format.
 Decoys (`_rev` prefix) will be added if necessary